mahealamuq/Breast_Cancer-RNA-seq_ChIP-seq_Analysis/README.md

 ---

 ## IGV Visualisation
-The unregulated or downregulated genes identified from RNA-seq analysis were further examined in IGV using RNA-seq bigWig and ChIP-seq tracks. genes showing strong RNA-seq signal across the gene body together with enrichment of active histone marks H3K27ac near the promoter region were considered transcriptionally active.
+The upregulated genes identified from RNA-seq analysis were further examined in IGV using RNA-seq bigWig and ChIP-seq tracks.
+Genes showing strong RNA-seq signal across the gene body together with enrichment of active histone marks such as H3K4me3 or H3K27ac near the promoter region were considered transcriptionally active.

+For example, if an upregulated gene shows high RNA-seq coverage and a clear H3K27ac or H3K4me3 peak near its transcription start site, this supports that the gene is actively transcribed in the breast cancer sample.

 Launch IGV: